 Lecturer

-people, working-class-history
+working-class-history

 Lecturer

-civil-rights, people
+civil-rights, social-movements

 Lecturer